snowdj/CodingPuzzles-Python/CodingPuzzles/doc/binarytree/Lowest Common Ancestor.md

 # Thoughts

-## Method 1
 - Recursive
 - Return condition: If current node is null, or current node is one of the two given nodes, return current node
-- Recursively look for the postion of A and B in the left subtree and right subtree.
+- Recursively look for the position of A and B in the left subtree and right subtree.
 If A and B are in two subtrees, then root is their LCA

-## Method 2
-- Find the path from root node to the target nodes
-- Find the node where the two paths start to diverge

 # My Solution